btzy/lieuzhenghong.com/root/the_lazy_mans_workout_that_also_maximises_your_gains.md

 > signal for muscle growth.
 However, in practice, ‘work-equated’ doesn’t exist,
 > as it’s just you, so resting shorter for a given amount of sets decreases how
 > many reps you can do in later sets and thereby your training volume.
 This
-> means for most people, resting only a minute or less in between sets is
+> means for most people, **resting only a minute or less in between sets is
-> probably detrimental for muscle growth rather than beneficial.
+> probably detrimental for muscle growth rather than beneficial**.

 The scientific literature doesn't seem to examine very long rest periods, probably because nobody has the time to sit around for ages doing nothing.